smithblack-0/WorkflowForge/docs/Overview.md

 # Overview

-The Workflow Forge (WF) is a system consisting of a prompting frontend and configuration language, a flow control language, an IR compiler, and a final backend consisting of a FSM designed to operate without python flow control on the GPU, but nonetheless achieve real flow control by means of model prompting and token triggering.
+ Workflow Forge (WF) is a system consisting of a prompting frontend and configuration language, a flow control language, an IR compiler, and a final backend consisting of a FSM designed to operate without python flow control on the GPU, but nonetheless achieve real flow control by means of model prompting and token triggering.
 It compiles an automatic structure to run a process using flow control on a single model.

 The general idea of the structure is to, after all programming is done, provide something that can be setup per batch for the programmer to use which simply intercepts flowing tokens and either replaces them with a teacher-forced form, or lets the model continue to generate freely.

 # Project introduction

+## What does this do?

+Capabilities explictly supported by the project are:

+* Stupid straightforward prompting configuration at all levels of complexity from beginner to expert.
+* Batched generation with flow control and different decisions under the Single Workflow, Multiple Streams (SWMS) principle.
+Muliple Workflow, Multiple Streams is not currently supported.
+This is explicitly designed for mass generation of synthetic training data, the original use case.
+* Python interaction with tool usage.
+This cannot, yet, be compiled to bytecode, and uses a blocking python feed.
+This could be extended in future versions to eject and move onto another batch while the tool resolves.
+* Automatic extracting of synthetic data or audit data by generative zones post-generation.
+* Straightforward integration into existing training loops: The controller intercepts and processes your tokens, and returns your next tokens for the batch.

+An additional possible extension, but only really possible for stateful models, is:

+* Agentic flow control.

 ## Why does Workflow Forge exist?